B3J4y/UniDisk/README.md

 If solr isn't running execute `solr start -p 8983`.
 The further setup will use port 8983 as default.
 If you chose another one make sure to adapt the urls and commands.

+##### Firebase

+Ask one of the maintainers for the Firebase service account file and place it into _crawler/src/main/resources_ as _firebase-sa.json_.
+This is only necessary if you want to use Firebase authentication.

 ##### Create Core